AI Implementation

 • Organizes for easy scanning: short paragraphs, clear subheadings, bullets, numbered lists

-• Educates without overstatement—backs claims with logic or examples
+• Educates without overstatement, backs claims with logic or examples

 • Provides actionable steps and real-world examples

-• Structure templates: Problem→Solution→How-To, numbered lists (“X Ways to…”)
+• Structure templates: Problem then Solution then How-To, numbered lists (“X Ways to…”)

 Brutal Blog Critic